 What does it mean for pet owners if a business is a member of IBPSA?
 Peace of mind.

-The International Boarding & Pet Services Association (IBPSA) is dedicated to educating our members and providing the resources they need to create safe and responsible pet care facilities.
+The International Boarding & Pet Services Association (IBPSA) is dedicated to educating our members and providing the resources they need to create safe and responsible pet care services.
 All IBPSA members have access to safety programs and ongoing safety education.

 All IBPSA Members must pledge to provide conscientious care, deal honestly and fairly, respect customer confidence, continuously learn more and improve services, and operate their business honorably.

 Are you a smart consumer looking for the right pet boarding or daycare facility?

 Whether you plan on having your pet in the hands of professionals for a day or a week, make sure you know who is caring for your family member.
-Below you’ll find a series of questions to ask when interviewing a potential pet care facility.
+Below you’ll find a series of questions to ask when interviewing a potential pet care services provider.
 Are there quite a few questions?
 You bet!
 But better to have asked too many rather than too few when it comes to your pet’s safety.
 The questions are also available as a handy downloadable PDF which can be printed and distributed as a trifold for sharing – perfect for concerned citizen groups and for shelter adoption packets.

 What Questions Should You Ask When Choosing a Pet Boarding or Daycare Facility?